-Activity 1: Test your sense of smell with this fun game: guess that smell.
+Activity 1: Test your sense of smell with a fun game: guess that smell.

-(-) Younger children with limited vocabulary can explore the scents and their sense of smell using clear bottles (you can use old seasoning jars) that allow them to see the contents as well.
+(-) Younger children with limited vocabulary can explore the scents and their sense of smell using clear bottles or open cups (you can use old seasoning jars) that allow them to see the contents as well.
 This blog has more tips.

 Activity 2: Some animals smell better than we do.
 This link shows pictures of different animals with very powerful smell.
 Let’s focus on two of them.

 Elephants: The African elephant has the strongest sense of smell in the animal kingdom.
 Its nostrils can smell water up to 12 miles away!
 You can read more about elephants and their senses here.
 Next, watch this video while you create this cute craft.

 Snakes: Snakes have a strong sense of smell, too.
 (It helps them because they don’t have very good eyesight and they have limited hearing.)
 So what’s unique about the snake’s sense of smell?
 They do have nostrils to breathe, but they use their tongues to pick up scents.
 Their forked tongues pick up odor molecules from the air.
 Read more about snakes here, then do this craft.